escottalexander/stablecoin-challenge/README.md

 Then it will call the `executeOperation` function on the recipient contract and make sure that it returns `true`.

-Use the CORN tokens `burnFrom` method to destroy the CORN that was minted at the beginning of this function.
+Use the CORN token's `burnFrom` method to destroy the CORN that was minted at the beginning of this function.
 Burn it from `address(this)` since the recipient should have returned it.
 If they didn't this burn method will revert when we try to burn tokens that are not held by the lending contract.
 If it reverts then the CORN will have never been minted to the recipient - no risk of the tokens being stolen.

 <details markdown='1'><summary>Solution Code</summary>